fabandmina/fabandmina.github.io/content/blogs/trip/portugal.en.md

 #### ⭐{{< translate fab_favourite >}}

-Sical Espresso
+Sical Espresso Coffee, expertly crafted and richly aromatic coffee, offering a delightful blend of quality beans with a distinct and satisfying taste.

 #### ⭐{{< translate mina_favourite >}}

-Folar de Olhao
+Folar de Olhao, a sweet delicacy from the Algarve region, characterized by its luscious flavor infused with a generous amount of cinnamon.